MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/Get-started-with-Setup-and-Boot-Event-Collection.md

 This command creates a service called BootEventCollector and starts it with an empty configuration file.

-Confirm that the installation succeed by checking `get-service –displayname *boot*`.
+Confirm that the installation succeed by checking `get-service -displayname *boot*`.
 The Boot Event Collector should be running.
 It runs under the Network Service Account and creates an empty configuration file (Active.xml) in **%SystemDrive%\ProgramData\Microsoft\BootEventCollector\Config**.

 You can also install the Setup and Boot Event Collection service with the Add Roles and Features wizard in Server Manager.